How to Cope with Sudden Illness or Disability

 - Talk about your problems - seek the help of a professional counselor.

 - Start to think of your strengths rather than concentrate on your weaknesses.

 Section 3: Nurture Yourself

 I have a question for you to which I would like you to give me a sincere answer.

-Who is the most precious person in your life, who do you value most?
+Who is the most precious person in your life?
+Who do you value most?
 Give it a thought before you read on.

-Your partner, your child or perhaps your parent?
-Was this your possible answer
+Your partner, your child, or perhaps your parent?
+Was this your possible answer?

-I am sure all these people mean a lot to you otherwise you would not be naming them.
+I am sure these people mean a lot to you.
+Otherwise, you would not be naming them.
 But there might be times when even they can let you down.
-The only person you can always trust is you.I know it sounds funny but you will always be in your own company.
+The only person you can always trust is you.
+It sounds funny, but you will always be in your own company.
 You can either cheer yourself up or make yourself miserable.
-But first of all you need to take care of yourself and make sure that you can keep yourself as healthy as possible.
+But first of all, you need to take care of yourself and ensure that you can keep yourself as healthy as possible.

 "Well done for coping so well."